Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 \subsection{RQ8: Support Capability for Human-in-the-Loop}

-To validate the CyberOps-Bots framework's support for Human-in-the-Loop mechanisms, this section injects security expert instructions to test the framework's adaptability to new tactical objectives.
+To evaluate the functional efficacy of the HITL mechanism, this section injects security expert instructions to test the framework's adaptability to new tactical objectives, analyzing how human intervention shifts the agent's decision-making logic.
 We also analyze the interpretability and auditability of the LLM agent's reasoning chain to evaluate the transparency of human-machine collaborative decision-making.

 By default, the defense strategy prioritizes high-value asset protection, treating the service continuity of all subnets with equal importance.
-In this experiment, the expert instruction in Fig.\ref{fig:case} was injected into the LLM agent via the perception module.
+In this experiment, the expert instruction in Fig.\ref{fig:case} was injected into the LLM agent via the perception module to override the default priorities.

 This instruction imposes a higher-level objective over the predefined reward function, requiring the framework to prioritize the availability of the server subnet.
 Upon receiving this instruction, the LLM generated reasoning chain shown in Fig.\ref{fig:case} over three time steps.